Fell in Love with a Girl: Composition

-"Fell in Love with a Girl" is an up-tempo alternative rock and garage punk song and runs for a duration of one minute and fifty seconds.
-The song is built on a slashing rhythm guitar groove played by Jack, which is set to a high-speed, stuttering beat played by Meg with thrashing crash cymbals and skipped snare drum patterns.
-It is written in the time signature of common time, with a fast tempo of 192 beats per minute.
+"Fell in Love with a Girl" is an alternative rock and garage punk styled song with an up-beat tempo that holds for a duration of one minute and fifty seconds.
+The song is written in a common time, time signature with a fast-paced tempo of 192 beats per minute.
+It is composed in the key of B major, while Jack's vocal range spans from a low of B_{3} to a high of A_{4}.

-The song opens with Jack singing his lines with a manic vocal delivery at loud volume.
-His breathless performance exudes visceral intensity and quirky, exaggerated inflections.
-White's lyricism contains a dense slew of words laced with anxious banter and snappy humor.
-The musical arrangement comes to an abrupt halt at the last line of each verse.
-In substitution of a chorus, "Fell In Love with a Girl" features an infectious backing vocal line.
-After each verse, Jack and Meg incessantly belt a wordless sing-along composed of "ah-ah-ah-ah" harmonizing.
+The song is built on a strummed rhythm guitar section groove played by Jack, backed by a high-speed, stuttering drum beat played by Meg with raucous crash cymbals and skipped snare drum patterns.
+It has a basic sequence of B–A–D–E during the introduction and verses and follows F♯–A–D–E–F♯–A–F♯ at the refrain as its chord progression.

-It is composed in the key of B major, while Jack White's vocal range spans from a low of B_{3} to a high of A_{4}.
-The song has a basic sequence of B–A–D–E during the introduction and verses and follows F♯–A–D–E–F♯–A–F♯ at the refrain as its chord progression.
+"Fell in Love with a Girl" opens with Jack singing his lines with a manic vocal quality at loud volume, conveying visceral intensity and quirky, exaggerated inflections.
+His lyricism contains a dense slew of words laced with anxious banter and snappy humor.
+The musical arrangement comes to an abrupt pause at the last line of each verse.
+In substitution of a standard chorus, "Fell in Love with a Girl" features an infectious backing vocal line after each verse.
+Jack and Meg incessantly belt a wordless sing-along composed of "ah-ah-ah-ah" harmonizing.